 A Table To Summarize The Essentials

-Before we start, here’s a quick table to summarize the key elements of Chinese and Japanese food.
+Before we start, here’s a quick table to summarize the key elements of iconic Chinese foods as well as Japanese dishes.
+Let’s have a look at the table below.

 |Name||Japanese Food||Chinese Food|